-A grade of Incomplete may be assigned when, at the end of the term, a student has not completed all course work.
-This grade may be given only when the completed work is of passing quality.
+The grade of an Incomplete may be assigned, if at the end of the term, a student has not completed all course work.
+In general, this grade is given when the completed work is of passing quality.

 Unfinished course work must be completed within one calendar year from the date the grade of I is assigned.
 The course must ordinarily be completed with the original course instructor.
 The instructor then completes an e-Grade Change to remove the incomplete and assigns a letter grade.
-Incomplete grades that are not removed within one year are changed to a grade of F. This change occurs automatically unless the associate dean for graduate studies receives and approves a petition for extension from the course instructor.
+Incomplete grades that are not removed within one year are changed to a grade of F. This change occurs automatically unless the department receives and approves a petition for an extension from the course instructor.

-Graduate students with an inordinate number faceplate courses will not be allowed to register in additional courses.
-As a general rule, graduate students with 9 or more credit hours of I or R grades (excluding dissertation credits) will be disallowed further enrollment.
+Graduate students with an inordinate number of incomplete courses may not be allowed to register for additional courses.
+In general, graduate students with 9 or more credit hours of I or R grades (excluding dissertation credits) may be disallowed further enrollment.